FredKSchott/snowpack/www/_template/guides/routing.md

 ### Scenario 1: SPA Fallback Paths

 Single Page Applications (SPA) give the client application complete control over routing logic.
 The web host itself has no idea what is a valid route and what is a 404, since that logic lives completely in the client.
-Therefore, every route (valid or not) must be served the the same HTML response that will load and run the HTML/JS/CSS application in the browser.
+Therefore, every route (valid or not) must be served the same HTML response that will load and run the HTML/JS/CSS application in the browser.
 This special file is called the "SPA Fallback".

 To implement this pattern, you'll want to define a single "catch-all" route for development: